yourbasic/api/README.md

 # The 5 Commandments

-Let's start with the basic stuff.
+Let's start with the basics.
 The rules never to be broken.
 The rules that we don't need to argue about, but that we still need to be reminded of.

 ![law](res/law.jpg)